A New Supersymmetry Index for the D1-D5 CFT: 6. Outlook

 Because of the D1-D5 CFT's central role in the study of black hole microstate physics, the REG opens a broad avenue of applications and investigations, potentially providing a new handle on longstanding and actively pursued problems---including the lifting problem \cite{Hampton:2018ygz,Benjamin:2021zkn,Guo:2019pzk,Gaberdiel:2024nge,Guo:2022ifr}, fortuity \cite{Chang:2025rqy}, BPS chaos \cite{Chen:2024oqv}, the holographic dictionary for multi-center configurations \cite{Dabholkar:2009dq, Bena:2011zw, Denef:2007vg}, AdS$_3\times S^3\times S^3\times S^1$ holography \cite{Murthy:2025moj,Eberhardt:2017pty,Eberhardt:2018sce}, and the relation to the generalized supergravity index \cite{Hughes:2025car}.
 We hope to report progress on these subjects in the future.

 \textbf{Acknowledgments.} We would like to thank Hiroaki Kanno for fruitful discussion.
+We thank Rodolfo Russo, Stefano Giusto, David Turton, Samir Mathur and Bin Guo for helpful comments on version 1 of this paper.
 We thank CEA Saclay where this work was partially done during the workshop``Black-Hole Microstructure VII.''
 We also thank Yukawa Institute for Theoretical Physics at Kyoto University, where this work was partially done during the workshop YITP-I-25-01 on ``Black Hole, Quantum Chaos and Quantum Information.''
 This work was supported in part by MEXT KAKENHI Grant Numbers 21H05184 and 24K00626.

 \onecolumngrid